 As requested by the Court, the Rehabilitator then filed her Approved Rehabilitation Plan (the "Approved Plan" or "Plan").
 The final Approved Rehabilitation Plan was filed on September 30, 2021; redlines showing the differences between the Approved Rehabilitation Plan and the Second Amended Plan were filed on September 24, 2021 and September 30, 2021.

 On September 21, 2021, the Regulator Intervenors appealed the Approved Rehabilitation Plan to the Supreme Court of Pennsylvania and asked that the Commonwealth Court suspend implementation of the Plan pending that appeal.
 The Court rejected that request ruling that delay would hurt the Plan and the policyholders.
 The Regulator Intervenors then made a similar “stay” request to the Supreme Court, which also concluded it should be rejected.
-The Plan is therefore in the process of implementation, but it remains subject to a pending appeal.

 On December 21, 2021, Pennsylvania Insurance Commissioner, Jessica Altman, prepared a statement for policyholders and other interested parties to address questions about the Approved Rehabilitation Plan for SHIP.